Preparatory school (United Kingdom): Overview

 The Independent Association of Prep Schools is a prep schools heads association; one of seven affiliated associations of the Independent Schools Council.

 Pre-prep

-Pre-prep schools are generally associated with prep schools, and take children from reception, i.e. five years of age.
-Provision for younger children is generally called a nursery school or kindergarten.
+Pre-prep schools are generally associated with prep schools, and take children from reception to Year 3.

 History

-Prep schools were originally developed in England and Wales in the early 19th century as boarding schools to prepare boys for leading public schools, such as Eton College, Radley College, Harrow School, Charterhouse School, Oundle School, Rugby School, St Paul's School, Westminster School and Winchester College.
+Prep schools were originally developed in England and Wales in the early 19th century as boarding schools to prepare boys for leading public schools, such as Eton College, Radley College, Harrow School, Charterhouse School, Oundle School, Rugby School, St Paul's School, Westminster School,Tonbridge School and Winchester College.
 The numbers attending such schools increased as many parents were overseas in the service of the British Empire.
 Prep schools are now found in all parts of the United Kingdom, and elsewhere.